William T Grant Foundation

 • Improving the use of research evidence in policy and practice

-• Studies on research use in politically charged contexts (prioritized for 2026)
+• Studies on research use in politically charged contexts (priority theme for upcoming cycles)

 • Mixed-methods approaches that advance theoretical understanding